Russell Poole, Managing Director, at global interconnection and data centre company Equinix shares his vision for cities of the future

 AI is being used in smart cities around the world to streamline and automate everyday processes but one of its most publicised, and relatable, uses is to improve congestion within cities.

-Adaptive signal controls deployed in cities like Pittsburgh use real-time data to adjust the timings of traffic lights so the flow of traffic can be managed more efficiently.
+Apolitical has shown how adaptive signal controls deployed in cities like Pittsburgh use real-time data to adjust the timings of traffic lights so the flow of traffic can be managed more efficiently.
 This is enabled through systems that collect data from strategically-placed sensors, processing the information in real time, so traffic lights can be adjusted accordingly.

 But better traffic flow doesn’t just have implications for motorists, it has tangible economic implications.
 Cutting congestion saves on wasted fuel and lost productivity.